A US first, New Hampshire woman gets second face transplant

 “I couldn’t do anything,” she said.
 “I was pretty much in pain.”

 She requested in October to be put the hospital’s list for a second face.
-That process took much longer, in part, because she was taken off the list for two months because of the coronavirus.
+That process took much longer, in part, because she was taken off the list for two months because of the coronavirus pandemic.
 She was added back on when the state allowed elective surgeries to resume.

 Now that she has her new face, Tarleton is hoping to once again travel and give inspirational speeches — those will be on Zoom until there is a coronavirus vaccine.
 For now, she is still getting used to her new appearance.